IPTI awarded a Grant by the Wihuri Foundation for a New Research Project on International Mediation Networks

 9 October 2017

 IPTI has received a grant of 115,000 euros from the Wihuri Foundation to start a new research project on international mediation networks.
 The objective of the project is to clarify the role of existing mediation networks in conflict prevention and political settlement.
-IPTI’s Director, Dr. Thania Paffenholz, also received the prestigious Wihuri International Prize in 2015 in recognition of her creative work in the field of peace research.
+IPTI’s Director, Dr. Thania Paffenholz, also received the Wihuri International Prize in 2015 in recognition of her work in the field of peace research.

 Mediation networks have multiplied in the past decade as part of a wider trend towards strengthening the normative base of mediation; four resolutions on mediation have been adopted by the United Nations since 2011.
 These networks share the common trait of connecting mediation actors but usually differ in terms of geographical scope and nature of membership: networks may bring together governments, non-state actors, women, and/or religious actors.